 We’ll headquarter ourselves in the center of Old Japan…the beautiful magical city of temples and zen gardens….Kyoto.
 We’ll visit the old capital of Nara and see the largest Buddha in the world.
 We’ll experience an authentic tea ceremony and discover how people will study this discipline for their entire lives and still not call themselves masters.
 We’ll learn about Raku, the art of Japanese pottery and we’ll learn why the imperfections are what make them priceless.
-We’ll take a class on Ikebana and learn why Asymmetry is the goal of everything aesthetic in the east as opposed to our Western love of symmetry.
-The Japanese look at the world completely differently than we do and discovering this difference and wading deeply into the pool of eastern Japanese zen philosophy will bring us a completely unique and more full understanding of Japan, from the inside out.
+We’ll take a class on Ikebana and learn why asymmetry is the goal of everything aesthetic in the east as opposed to our Western love of symmetry.
+The Japanese look at the world completely differently than we do and discovering this difference and wading deeply into the pool of Japanese zen philosophy will bring us a completely unique and more full understanding of Japan, from the inside out.
 With our knowledge we’ll be able to understand Japanese people worldwide and we’ll begin to know why many people become intrigued and then even obsessed with this otherworldly culture that adores beauty, simplicity and nature.
 All along the way on this small group tour which is ladies-only like all the GG2P we’ll be accompanied by masters, local guides and experts.

 March 28- April 4, 2020